Understanding the Common Types of Trusts

 What Is a Testamentary Trust?

 A testamentary trust is a trust created by your will.
-It does not come into effect until you die.
+It does not become effective until you die.

 What Is an Inter Vivos Trust?